jup-ag/space-station/docs/100-swap-api/3-send-swap-transaction.md

 ## Oh?
 Transaction Not Landing?

-As the Solana network grew and increased in activty over the years, it has become more challenging to land transactions.
+As the Solana network grew and increased in activity over the years, it has become more challenging to land transactions.
 There are several factors that can drastically affect the success of your transaction:

 - Setting competitive priority fee
 - Setting accurate amount of compute units